The Ultimate Florida Keys Guide: Planning The Best Road Trip

 BUT if you’re looking to actually explore the Florida Keys, then yes, you definitely need a car.
 There’s no good public transportation, and tons of little spots to stop off at, beautiful views, interesting eateries, cool state parks, and more—without a car, you won’t really experience the Florida Keys.

 Just like with hotels, for some reason rental cars were crazy expensive for the dates I was there (also not helped by overall rental car company supply chain issues).
-I ended up using Sixt, who I’ve had great luck with internationally, but was not ideal for this trip.
+I ended up using Sixt (this is a 15% off link), who I’ve had great experiences with (mostly) internationally, but ended up not being as ideal for this trip.

-For some dumb reason though, in the U.S. Sixt charges a $45 add-on fee for any toll roads you go on, and there are a lot of them headed from Miami airport down to the Keys.
+For some dumb reason, they were charging me a $45 add-on fee for any toll roads I went on, and there are a lot of them headed from Miami airport down to the Keys.
 They also charged me more than $10 a gallon for gas when I wasn’t able to re-fill my car (long story, I really tried but the gas tank cover was jammed).
-So avoid them and choose someone like Hertz or Enterprise.
+So you could also check out someone like Hertz or Enterprise.

 One note, the rental car place is SO far away in the Miami airport, so just be prepared for that (we were delayed & got in around 11:30pm, and the rental car desk closed at midnight so I was hauling ass to get there in time)…it’s long walks on moving sidewalks and then the train.